vincentkerdraon/couch-game-WebRTC/README.md

 ## Recommended Test

 - Display the host on a TV or projector.
+    - The signaling server should be connected and you should see a join link + QR code.
 - Connect multiple controllers to the host (using QR code)
 - Use the "square" movement to evaluate latency.
-- Send traffic to test performance limits (e.g., 1000 bits x 100 messages/s should be sufficient).
+- Send traffic to test performance limits (e.g., 1000 Chars x 100 messages/s should be sufficient).
 - Continue using the "square" movement.
 - Disconnect from the internet to verify that communication is strictly local.